Skip to main content

 Fall SSCI 1910U Writing for Social Sciences

-Winter 2026
+Winter 2027

 Semester 2 - 15 credit hours Course Course Title

-Winter (choose a course from list below)
+Winter Elective (choose a course from list below)

-Winter (choose a course from list below)
+Winter Elective (choose a course from list below)

-Winter (choose a course from list below)
+Winter Elective (choose a course from list below)

-Winter (choose a course from list below)
+Winter Elective (choose a course from list below)

 Fall or Winter

-Eight General Electives
+Seveon General Electives

-• POSC 1000U - Intro to Political Science (Winter)
+• POSC 1000U - Intro to Political Science (Available in Winter Only)

 Upper-year students: